MicroShed/mp-starter-vscode-ext/README.md

 # VS Code MicroProfile Starter Extension

-This is a VS Code extension for the MicroProfile Starter (https://start.microprofile.io/).
-This extension makes use of the API https://test-start.microprofile.io/api/2.
+A VS Code extension for the MicroProfile Starter (https://start.microprofile.io/).
+The MicroProfile Starter is a community effort by the MicroProfile community.
+This extension is hosted under the MicroShed organization.
+This extension makes use of the API https://start.microprofile.io/api/2.

 ## Quick Start
 * Install the extension